CirroBuild/FrostiDocs/docs/reference/function/conditional.md

 **Return value:**

-The return value is the first non-null argument passed
+The returned value is the first non-null argument passed.

 **Examples:**